klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 console.log(`updateKey: ${accountKey.updateKey}`)
 console.log(`feePayerKey: ${accountKey.feePayerKey}`)
 ```
+AccountKeyPublic stores and manages a private key string, so if you run the example above, you will see that keys, transactionKey, updateKey and feePayerKey all represent the same private key string.

-AccountKeyRoleBased stores and manages keys by role, so if you look at the result of `keys`, you will see three roles defined: transactionKey, updateKey, feePayerKey.
+AccountKeyRoleBased stores and manages keys by role, so if you run the example above, you will see three roles(transactionKey, updateKey, feePayerKey) defined in `keys` property.
 Therefore, different with other AccountKey([AccountKeyPublic](#accountkeypublic) or [AccountKeyMultiSig](#accountkeymultisig)), transactionKey, updateKey and feePayerKey each represent a different key.

 See below for an example of creating an Account with AccountKeyRoleBased as accountKey.